Riktam-Santra/Fludex/README.md

 ## Things coming next
- - Download manga and view library offline
+ - ~~Download manga and view library offline~~ This seems to be involving the application of isolates which is a bit complicated to handle at the moment and so has been postponed.
+ - Organize manga as Reading, On hold, Plan to Read, Dropped, Re-reading, Completed.
+ - Change the view of the list tiles.

 ## Reach me
  - Need to get in touch for something?
 I might not be always active on my github but im always there on Discord, if you need to ask for something (or maybe just talk) just dm me on Rick~#9387